COMPANION TO CANTO VIII

 1. you– T.S.
 Eliot.
 Line 430 of his poem, The Waste Land, runs: “These fragments I have shored against my ruins.”
 Pound starts his canto by taking issue with Eliot’s handling of fragments in poetry and implicitly with the role these preserved traces of the past have for the present.

 2. Calliope – the muse of epic poetry.
 The Malatesta Cantos are Pound’s first sustained effort to reconcile historical truth and epic poetry (the muse Calliope).
 In the previous cantos (V-VII) Pound had made a diagnostic of this interaction and found that whether one wrote as a contemporary historian of events (Canto V), or composed a chronicle devoted to a bare succession of actions (Canto VI), or even re-constituted the past intuitively with the help of material visible traces (canto VII), truth was eluding both historiography and the epic and was in all cases only partially decidable.
-Cantos VIII-XI are Pound’s most intense effort to write poetry on the basis of rigorous historical research: reading up on the subject, going to original documents in the archives, verifying sources, evaluating points of view.
+Cantos VIII-XI are Pound’s most intense effort to write poetry as "truth," on the basis of rigorous historical research: reading up on the subject, going to original documents in the archives, verifying sources, evaluating points of view.
 Calliope, on the other hand, is responsible with a sense of heightened drama, vivid poetic technique, use of point of view, and hero worship.
 The Malatesta Cantos are not "truth," but an account of what Pound considered to be fascinating and important about Sigismondo.
 They are openly revisionist and represent Pound's sense of values, not the objective stance of a historian.
 (See also Coyle 48).

 4. That Alessandro – Alessandro de Medici (1511–1537), Duke of Florence and son of Lorenzo de Medici, Duke of Urbino (1492–1519).
 Alessandro was also called “Il Moro” because of his dark complexion.
 His mother was known to be a black servant in the Duke's household, hence the term "negroid."
 Pound included the story of his assassination by his cousin Lorenzino in canto V and referred to it again in canto VII.
 Apart from creating a link to cantos he had written before, Pound seems to suggest a contrast between what he perceived to be Alessandro’s inertia and fatalism, even when warned of his impending assassination (see Varchi, Storia fiorentina) and the active life and desperate struggle of Sigismondo.

-5. Malatesta Sigismund – Sigismondo Pandolfo Malatesta (1417–1468), Italian condottiere, ruler of Rimini and main character of cantos VIII-XI, which are delineating his life and struggles.
+5. Malatesta Sigismund – Sigismondo Pandolfo Malatesta (1417–1468), Italian condottiere, ruler of Rimini and main character of cantos VIII-XI which are delineating his life and struggles.
 He was the illegitimate son of Pandolfo III Lord of Fano (1369–1427) and had two brothers, also illegitimate: an older one, Galeotto Roberto (1411–1432), who was exceedingly pious, and a younger one, Domenico, also called Malatesta Novello (1418–1465), who ruled in Cesena.
 Pound called him Novvy.

 At the death of Galeotto Roberto, Pope Eugenius IV allowed the Malatesta brothers to administer territories defined by the river Marecchia, which flowed into the sea at Rimini.
 The city, as well as territories south of the Marecchia belonged to Sigismondo, whereas Domenico ruled over lands north of the river, having his capital at Cesena (Jones 179).
-Pesaro, which was an important town in the south of Rimini, and a key link to his dominions in the Marche region, was administered by a separate branch of the family.
+Pesaro, which was an important town in the south of Rimini, and a key link to Sigismondo's dominions in the Marche region, was administered by a separate branch of the family.

 6. Frater ... carissime – ML: “As dear to me as a brother, and dearest companion.”
 Courtly form of salutation beginning Malatesta’s letter to Giovanni de Medici on 7 April 1449.
 Pound read this letter first in his main source, Charles Yriarte’s Un condottiere au XV siècle, but after checking on it in the Archivio di Stato in Florence, he was able to correct two errors that Yriarte had made: the addressee and the expression "buttato via" which he inserts below.
 Letter to Giovanni de Medici April 1449.